 Depreciation is provided principally on the straight-line method over estimated useful lives.
 Leasehold improvements are amortized over the life of the lease or the life of the improvement, whichever is shorter.

 The useful lives are as follows:

-Machinery, equipment and software 2 to 10 years Office furniture and equipment 3 to 7 years Leasehold improvements Shorter of useful life or lease term
+Machinery, equipment and software Office furniture and equipment

+Leasehold improvements